-Our new free Basic Breastmilk Jewellery Course is here!
+Our new Breastmilk Jewellery Courses are here!
 For a guaranteed method, you can preserve breastmilk using this Breastmilk Preservation Powder.
 The full blog is here, see our Breastmilk Preservation Powder FAQ’s here!
 You can also buy the breastmilk preservation powder loose here, and the ratio you use is up to you; some clients like to do 3ml powder to 3ml breastmilk (equal volumes, not weight!) instead of the 5ml in our sachets.

 Using Breastmilk Preservation Powder

 Keepsaker Supplies existing customers can use their 15% off code any time with this powder.
 It’s a very affordable way to preserve small amounts of your clients’ breastmilk.
 We recommend you use this powder with a double boiler and a silicone spatula, a pestle and mortar (click here), a tiny measuring spoon or our subtle pearly breastmilk resin sparkle mixes.
 Breastmilk bead cores are here and for a mystery box of moulds just click here.

 Please read our full Terms and Conditions and FAQ page before ordering.